Wedding Bells or Cash Registers? Celebrate Your Special Day with These Money-Saving Tips!

 Print your own invitations.

-Given all the resources now available for custom stationary, it’s crazy to NOT make your own wedding invites!
+Given all the resources now available for custom stationery, it’s crazy to NOT make your own wedding invites!
 Check out Etsy, Creative Market, and even Pinterest to find an invitation you like and purchase the design file directly from the creator.
 Most designs are under $20, though it may cost more for them to customize your personal wedding information if you’re not comfortable using file editing software.

 For printing, call a local print shop for a quote for your order, or look into online printers like VistaPrint, Office Depot, Zazzle, or Shutterfly.
 Also, consider sending postcard-sized Save the Date cards and RSVP cards to save on postage.